 - NewHeaderCtrl.cpp, NewHeaderCtrl.h

 - Include the file "TLFrame.h" in the app file (where the

-InitInstance function is) and insert the following line in the control is supposed to be intserted.
-In the class field type:
+InitInstance function is) and insert the following line in the

+- Layout a user-defined control inside the dialog into which the control is supposed to be inserted.
+In the class field type: "

-- Include "TLFrame.h" in the dialog's header file,
+- Include "TLFrame.h" in the dialog's header file, and add a member variable:

-- In your OnInitDialog() or OnCreate() functions subclass the
+- In your

 That's it !